Resume Tips

 4. Emphasize Transferable Skills

-Find transferable skills that could be useful in the desired job or in the industry.
-They could include capabilities such as communication, leadership, problem-solving, and collaboration.
-This shows your versatility and ability to work in a variety of jobs.
+Find transferable skills that could be valuable in the desired job or in the industry.
+This could include skills such as management, communication, problem-solving and teamwork.
+This showcases your adaptability and suitability for different job positions.

 5. Keep It Concise and Well-Structured